Original Crawfish or Shrimp Monica

 How to Make Original Crawfish or Shrimp Monica

 - Cook pasta in salt water according to the directions on the package.
-Drain, then rinse under cool water.
+Drain, then rinse under cool water to stop the cooking.
 Drain again, thoroughly.

-- Melt the butter in a large pot and saute onions and garlic for 3 minutes.
+- Melt the butter in a large skillet and saute onions and garlic for 3 minutes.

-- Add the crawfish and half-and-half, saute until bubbly.
+- Add the crawfish and half-and-half, sauté until bubbly.

 - Add Creole seasoning - 1 big pinch then taste.
 Add more as needed but tasting before adding the next pinch until you think it's right.
-If you've boiled your own crawfish add the crawfish fat to the pot as well.
+Add salt if needed.
+If you've boiled your own crawfish add the crawfish fat to the mixture as well.

 - Cook for 5 - 10 minutes over medium heat until the sauce thickens.

 - Add the pasta to the pot and toss well.
+You may not need to use all of the pasta.
+(I double the recipe when using the whole pound of pasta.)
 Let it sit for about 10 minutes over very low heat, stirring often.